 Your child may also have fears that are rooted in things that other people have told them about adoption.
 My children have dealt with multiple people who have told them awful things about adoption including that their adopted siblings are not their real siblings.
 However, this is why it is so important to educate our children on adoption and educate our children on the fact that there are many ways to build a family.

-Keeping communication open for our children and giving them the courage to come with us with any issues they might have; this will help them to be able to navigate the opinions of others better.
+Keeping communication open for our children and giving them the courage to come with us with any issues they might have; will help them to be able to navigate the opinions of others better.
 Make it known to them that they should speak to you if there is an issue or if someone asks them a question that they are not prepared to answer.
-Also, give them permission to refuse to answer a question with which they are not comfortable.
+Also, permit them to refuse to answer a question with which they are not comfortable.
 Just as this will be true for the child you adopt, the adoption story of your family is only your story to tell if you so choose.

 It is important, with any fear, that we validate our children, and don’t make them feel silly for feeling that way.
 Note that you understand their fear and understand how they would feel that way.
 Then, find ways to reassure them or even to expound on their fear.
 Not every fear can be reassured away or written off.
 Some of these fears may be legitimate and very valid.
 However, you can reassure your child that you will be there to guide them and protect them from the consequences of any of these fears should they come to fruition.